Misuse and Abuse of Information Technology Resources

 - Technical Investigation:

-- The University Information Policy Office (UIPO) will coordinate technical investigation and computer forensics for complaints of misuse or abuse of university information technology resources.
-For campuses other than Bloomington and IUI, the regional campus Chief Information Officer (CIO) will consult with UIPO in conducting the necessary investigation and data gathering.
+- The University Information Security Office (UIPO) will coordinate technical investigation and computer forensics for complaints of misuse or abuse of university information technology resources.
+For campuses other than Bloomington and IUI, the Chief Information Officer's campus delegate will consult with UIPO in conducting the necessary investigation and data gathering.
 All investigations will comply with applicable law, and university policies and procedures.

 - Disciplinary Process: